 We base decisions to procure a duplicate copy of books and other readings on the following criteria:

-- Resource usage as indicated by the Library automation system or through the observation of the staff members.
+- Resource usage as indicated by the Library automation system or through staff members observation

-Faculty members/staff and students can suggest purchase of print and digital materials for the library through library catalogue.
-Patrons have to login with their AUM username and password to their account and choose Purchase suggestions option.
+Faculty members/staff and students can suggest the purchase of print and digital materials for the library through the library catalogue.
+Users can login to their account using their AUM username and password and choose Purchase suggestions option.

-Only the title is required, but the more information you enter the easier it will be for the librarians to find the title you're requesting.
+The page requires the title only, but the more information you enter the easier it will be for the librarian to find the suggested resource.

-After receiving purchase suggestion library evaluates suggestion on following criteria:
+After receiving purchase suggestion library staff evaluate the suggestion based on the following criteria:

-- Library will check if the book is available in existing library print and electronic collections.
+- Library staff check for book availability in the existing library print and electronic collections.

-- Library will evaluate the book according to its library collection development policy.
+- Library staff evaluate the book according to its library collection development policy.

-- Patrons will receive an email when the library processes their suggestion.
+- Patrons will receive an email when library staff processes their suggestion.